Funnel Physics

 Similar to riding a bicycle...

 As soon as the coins start to roll around the Vortx®, they begin to lose momentum.
-If you roll a coin across a table, it rolls until it loses momentum, then falls over.
+If you roll a coin across a table, it will roll until it loses momentum, then fall over.
 In the Vortx®, the coin tries to fall over, but because of the downhill shape, the coin does not fall down.
 Rather, it continuously takes a lower and lower path to keep from falling over.
 You do a similar thing when you walk.
 You lean forward, start to fall over, then put your foot out to catch your balance, and keep repeating that process with every step.
 If that sounds hard to believe, try walking without leaning forward first.
 Similarly, try leaning forward without stepping forward.
 But you better protect your nose!!!

 The coin on the funnel surface is doing something similar…almost falling over, but able to “catch its balance” by taking a lower path.